MiroK/sleep/sleep/fbb_DD/README.md

 the displacement in fluid domain eta_f.
 Using their respective displacements both domains are updated to t0 + dt.

-# Questions
+# Questions/TODOs

 - [ ] At the moment eta_f is vector and its bcs on bottom wall (boundary with blood region) are also expected vectorial.
 The side boundaries grad(eta_f).n = 0.
 Is this okay?

-- [ ] Fluid problem is setup expecting pressure on left and pressure on right, traction bc on the top and velocity bcs on the bottom.
+- [ ] Fluid problem is setup expecting traction bcs on left and pressure on right, traction bc on the top and velocity bcs on the bottom.
 Okay?
+In particular, we specify sigma_f.n.n and sigma_f.n.tau separately.
+The former is related to pressure but it has a contribution from sym(grad(velocity)) too!

 - [ ] Solid problem has eta_p.n = 0 and u_p = 0 on left and right, for top
 we set sigma_p.n_p = 0 and p_p = p_E and bottom has fixed displacement